kittydepa/R-stuff/README.md

 # R-stuff
-Things I have tried and made in R lang
+Things I have tried and made in R lang.